ibowditch/userdocs/_sources/kiosk.md.txt

 On a busy day, it is possible that events will overlap in time, or there may be several events running at the same time (eg. Maintenance, and Training).

-If that's the case, the system needs to work out which event you want to join (see {ref}`Tagging Flowchart<flowchart-pic>` below.
+If that's the case, the system needs to {ref}`work out which event you want to join<flowchart-pic>`.

 When you present your tag to sign-in, the system will ask you to choose which of the available events you wish to join.
 Just click on the appropriate event, and you will be signed in to that.

 ### Tips for Organising a Busy Day

-* Where possible, avoid overlapping events, as they will slow down the sign-in process for all members.
+* Where possible, *avoid overlapping events*, as they will slow down the sign-in process for all members.

 * Choose the start and end times for events to match the expected duration of the event.
 Members can sign-in up to 1 hour before the start time, and can sign-out at any time after that (even after the end time).